-To find comps for your home, your first step is to get clear on the property.
-Make a list of all the details about your home, such as where it’s located, its size, the land it sits on, amenities, the number of bedrooms and bathrooms and any special finishes or upgrades.
+To find appropriate comps for your home, your first step is to get clear on the property.
+Make a list of all the details that define it, such as where it’s located, its size, how much land it sits on, the number of bedrooms and bathrooms, amenities and any special finishes or upgrades.

-To drill down even further, you can also identify other factors that could impact your home’s value, such as the school district it’s in or proximity to public transit or parks.
+To drill down even further, identify other factors that could also impact your home’s value, such as the school district it’s in or its proximity to public transit or parks.

 2. Search for similar recently sold homes

-Once you have an understanding of your home’s attributes, your next step is to look for recently sold properties with similar characteristics.
+Once you have an understanding of your home’s attributes, the next step is to look for recently sold or pending properties with similar characteristics.
 If you are working with a real estate agent, he or she will use the local MLS (Multiple Listing Service) to give you a rundown.
 If you’re starting out on your own, sites like Zillow and Redfin can give you a sense of the local market.
-It’s important to search for “sold” homes, not “listed” ones, because listings only show the ask or list price, not the sale price.
+It’s important to search for “sold” homes, not “listed” ones, because listings only show the asking or list price, not the price a property actually sold for.

-Set the search to the same neighborhood you live in and to comparably sized homes, as well as the type of property you’re comparing.
+Set the search to the same neighborhood you live in and to similarly sized homes, as well as the type of property you’re comparing.
 If you’re selling a condo, for example, search for condominiums, not single-family homes.
 Pay close attention to other amenities, too, such as whether parking is included.

 3. Narrow down your list

-Once you’ve identified comparable candidates, inspect them further before making a determination of value.
-Ameralis suggests having a list of at least four to six comps in order to appropriately evaluate your property.
+Once you’ve identified comparable candidates, inspect them more carefully to find the ones most similar to yours.
+Ameralis suggests compiling a list of four to six comps in order to appropriately evaluate your property.

-If you live in a very active housing market, you may want to get ultra-specific about your criteria, as well.
-For example, two homes with identical square footage and similar finishes, a quarter of a mile apart in the same school district, both with in-ground pools, are likely to have very similar values.
+If you live in a very active housing market, you may want to get ultra-specific about your criteria.
+For example, two homes with similar square footage and finishes, within a quarter mile of each other in the same school district, both with in-ground pools, are likely to have very similar values.

-Conversely, if the home you’re evaluating is unlike what’s sold nearby, or is in a slower market or a rural or sparsely populated area, you may need to relax your search criteria.
+Conversely, if the home you’re evaluating is unlike what has sold nearby, or is in a rural or sparsely populated area, you may need to relax your search criteria.

 4. Get the whole picture

-So, while it’s possible to pull comps on your own and estimate your home’s value, working with a licensed real estate agent and an appraiser is the most reliable way to know what your home is worth.
-Many agents offer a complimentary analysis of comps, called a comparative market analysis, or CMA, so you won’t have to pay out of pocket to get expert insight.
+While pulling comps on your own will give you an estimate of your home’s value, working with a licensed real estate agent and an appraiser is the most reliable way to know exactly what your home is worth.
+Many agents offer a complimentary analysis, called a comparative market analysis or CMA, so you won’t have to pay out of pocket to get expert insight.

 You do have to pay for a home appraisal, however.
 But appraisals go much deeper than simply looking at neighboring properties.
-An appraisal will take comps into account, but it also considers the city or county’s valuation, the site, hazards, improvements, overall condition and other factors, such as rental income or fees, HOA dues and the cost to build a similar home from scratch.
+An appraisal will take comps into account, but it also considers the city or county’s valuation for tax purposes, the site, hazards, improvements and overall condition.
+It will also examine factors such as rental income or fees, HOA dues and the cost to build a similar home from scratch.

-No matter how much time you spend looking at real estate comps, assigning a value to a home isn’t an exact science; the home is worth what someone is willing to pay for it.
-By understanding the factors that impact your home’s value, you’ll be better equipped to make informed choices when it comes to selling your home or tapping your equity.
+No matter how much time you spend looking at real estate comps, assigning a value to a home isn’t an exact science.
+Ultimately, a home is worth what someone is willing to pay for it.
+By understanding the factors that impact your home’s value, you’ll be better equipped to make informed choices.